txano/kiro_feynman/README.md

 ## Troubleshooting

-### Device not showing as WiFi access point
+### Device not showing in BLE app
+- Make sure Bluetooth is enabled on your phone
 - Check serial monitor for device name (STORY_XXXXXX)
+- Device should be within 10 meters
-- Make sure device is not already provisioned (erase flash if needed)
+- Make sure device is not already provisioned
-- Try resetting the device

-### Cannot connect to STORY_XXXXXX network
-- The network is open (no password required)
-- Make sure you're within range
-- Check serial monitor for errors

 ### WiFi connection fails (Auth Error 202)
 - Verify WiFi password is correct
 - Check if WiFi network is 2.4GHz (ESP32 doesn't support 5GHz)
 - Ensure WPA2 security (WPA3 not supported)

-### Device shows "Getting IP..." but never gets IP
+### Credentials don't persist after power cycle
-- This was a bug, now fixed - device gets IP from ESP-IDF directly
+- This was a bug, now fixed
-- If still occurring, check router DHCP settings
+- Credentials are stored in NVS and persist across reboots

 ### LED matrix not working
 - Verify GPIO 14 connection